 Year Joined MKLM: 1993

 Searching to combine social work and advocacy in overseas service work in a faith community led Kathy to Maryknoll Lay Missioners in 1993.
 She reflects, “I am very grateful for the opportunity to be in mission.
-My spirituality is nourished by ever-widening circles of people and cultures, which are interwoven with stories of pain, transformation and God’s abundant love.
-I am inspired by many of the women I accompany, as they strive to forge a new direction in their lives.
-After 25 years in mission, I have witnessed the link between group participation and increased self-esteem for women especially in situations of vulnerability.
-Joy in mission for me is being able to journey with women as we strive to attain more of our fullest potential.”
+My spirituality is nourished by ever-widening circles of people and cultures, which are interwoven with stories of pain, transformation and God’s abundant love.”

 One focus of her ministry is accompanying pregnant women and moms of newborns who live in marginalized communities.
-She teams up with public health agents to identify pregnant women and moms with newborns with health issues who would benefit from learning the Shantala baby massage method.
-The method promotes maternal bonding while providing many other benefits including increasing immunity, helping to develop motor skills, and relieving intestinal gases.
-She also facilitates health courses that promote breast-feeding, care of newborns, prevention of DSTs and issues related to mental health such as post-partum depression.
+She teams up with public health agents to identify pregnant women and moms with newborns with health issues who would benefit from learning the shantala baby massage method.
+The method promotes maternal bonding while providing many other benefits, including increasing immunity, helping to develop motor skills, and relieving intestinal gases.
+She also facilitates health courses that promote breastfeeding, care of newborns, prevention of sexually transmitted diseases and issues related to mental health such as post-partum depression.
+She provides training to professionals and students who work in the health field in a project for at-risk babies and their families.

 Originally from Battle Creek, Michigan, Kathy graduated from St. Mary’s College in South Bend, Indiana, with a double major in finance and Spanish literature.
 Immediately after college, she volunteered for two years at a community center in San Juan, Puerto Rico, where she co-founded an artisan cooperative for women and coached youth volleyball teams.
 Before joining Maryknoll Lay Missioners in 1993, Kathy worked at Bread for the World, a citizen’s lobby focused on hunger issues.